oparatte/SET08803-Group1/use-cases/UC1-Countries_by_pop.md

-# USE CASE: 4 Produce a Report on the Salary of Employees of a Given Role
+# USE CASE: 1 Produce a report with all the countries in the world, organised by largest population to smallest.

 ## CHARACTERISTIC INFORMATION